millotpg/Graph_Clustering/README.md

-# Graph Clustering - A tool for visualizing and clustering graphes
+# Graph Clustering - A tool for visualizing and clustering graphs
 ## Installation
 This tool was written for python3.
 After cloning the repository, run: